arsood/SampleAPI/README.md

 This is to test event binding to dynamic dom elements using AJAX.

 `GET to /dynamicdom` -> Get dynamic HTML returned

+###/reset

+This route displays a button that when clicked resets all of the seed data in the database.